Brindle Staffordshire Bull Terrier sitting beside a food bowl with a small pumpkin topper and supplement powder.

 Pumpkin is popular because it contains fibre and is easy to add in small amounts.
 For some dogs, a plain pumpkin topper can be a useful part of a balanced routine.
 It should not be used in place of veterinary advice for diarrhoea, constipation or allergies, or to delay getting help if symptoms are worrying.

-For a simple option, Nova Pet Health Pumpkin Powder can be mixed with water, sprinkled over food or used in enrichment.
+For a simple option, Hackney Dog House Pumpkin Powder can be mixed with water, sprinkled over food or used in enrichment.
 Start small and adjust only if your dog tolerates it well.

 What about probiotics and prebiotics?